franglais125/apt-update-indicator/README.md

 - Uses "apt upgrade -y" by default to upgrade
 - Optional update count display on panel
 - Optional notification on new updates (defaults to off)
-- Comes in English, French and Spanish so far
+- Available in English, French and Spanish so far

 ## One-click install